Corporate reconstruction exemption

 - A vesting of dutiable property by, or as a consequence of, a court order where the property was held by one member of a corporate group and vested in another member of the group.

-- An application to register a motor vehicle as a result of a transfer of the vehicle from one member of a corporate group to another member of the corporate group.
+- An application to register a motor vehicle as a result of a transfer of the vehicle from one member to another member of the corporate group.

 - A dutiable transaction to which s14 applies between members of a corporate group.

-- A relevant acquisition by a member of a corporate group from another member of the group to which s83 of the Act applies.
+- A relevant acquisition by one member of a corporate group from another member to which s83 of the Act applies.

 Apply for an exemption